Exploring canyons in glassy energy landscapes using metadynamics: Abstract

 \section{Abstract}

 The complex physics of glass forming systems is controlled by the structure of the low energy portions of their potential energy landscapes.
 Here, we report that a modified metadynamics algorithm efficiently explores and samples low energy regions of such high-dimensional landscapes.
-In the energy landscape for a model foam, metadynamics finds and descends meandering `canyons' in the landscape, which contain dense clusters of energy minima along their floors.
-Similar canyon structures in the energy landscapes of two model glass formers---hard sphere fluids and the Kob-Andersen glass---allow metadynamics to reach low energies.
-In the hard sphere system, fluid configurations are found to form continuous regions that cover the canyon floors, but only up to a volume fraction close to that predicted for kinetic arrest.
-For the Kob-Andersen glass former, metadynamics reaches the canyons' ends with modest computational effort; with the lowest energies found approaching the predicted Kauzmann limit.
+In the energy landscape for a model foam, our algorithm finds and descends meandering `canyons' in the landscape, which contain dense clusters of energy minima along their floors.
+Similar canyon structures in the energy landscapes of two model glass formers---hard sphere fluids and the Kob-Andersen glass---allow us to reach high densities and low energies, respectively.
+In the hard sphere system, fluid configurations are found to form continuous regions that cover the canyon floors up to densities well above the jamming transition.
+For the Kob-Andersen glass former, our technique samples low energy states with modest computational effort, with the lowest energies found approaching the predicted Kauzmann limit.